patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ### Orca Slicer Additional
-If you get the error in the photo below it means your version is not v2.20 (beta or beta2 or later) PLEASE UPDATE YOUR SLICER!
-DO NOT USE ORCA SLICER DOT NET!!!
-BAD!!!
+If you get the error in the photo below it means your version is not v2.2.0 (beta or beta2 or later) PLEASE UPDATE YOUR SLICER!
+DO NOT USE ORCA SLICER DOT NET!!! ....BAD!!!

 This link GOOD!